Mercedes car sales post first monthly drop in 2012

-FRANKFURT (Reuters) - Daimler’s (DAIGn.DE) luxury car brand Mercedes-Benz suffered its first monthly drop in volumes this year, suggesting a broader economic slowdown in major markets like China and Germany is starting to impact demand for premium cars.
+FRANKFURT, Aug 3 (Reuters) - Daimler’s luxury car brand Mercedes-Benz suffered its first monthly drop in volumes this year, suggesting a broader economic slowdown in major markets like China and Germany is starting to impact demand for premium cars.

 Sales of Mercedes-Benz cars fell 3.1 percent to 97,327 vehicles in July, as demand in China slid by nearly one percent.